AI in DevOps: Replacing Manual Server Management (2026)

 From Assistance to Autonomous DevOps Systems

-Today's AI in DevOps is firmly in the "assistance" phase: AI generates commands, humans approve.
+Today's AI in DevOps is firmly in the "assistance" phase: the system generates commands, humans approve.
 This model works because it balances speed with safety.

 The next phase is supervised autonomy: AI handles routine operations (restarts, scaling, log cleanup) within pre-defined boundaries, escalating only when it encounters something unexpected.

 Full autonomy AI managing infrastructure without human involvement is not coming soon, and for good reason.
 Infrastructure decisions carry business risk.
-The DORA 2025 data confirms this: only 25% of professionals use AI Agent mode, and 61% never use it without direct oversight.
+The DORA 2025 data confirms this: only about a quarter of professionals use AI Agent mode, and a clear majority decline to run it without oversight.
 The industry wants help, not replacement.

 Rise of AI-Native Infrastructure Management Platforms